 Edgar Degas (1834 – 1917) was a highly celebrated French impressionist artist of the 19th century famous for his pastel drawings and oil paintings of ballerinas, Degas helped shape the fine art landscape throughout modern art history.

 Edgar Degas studied at the École des Beaux-Arts in Paris and became renowned as a portraitist, fusing Impressionistic sensibilities with traditional approaches.
 Degas enjoyed capturing female dancers - as movement and the human form was his artistic playground, Degas showcased the contrasting awkward humility of the dancer backstage with her majestic grace in the midst of performance.
 His work influenced several major modern artists, including Pablo Picasso.

-One thing remains undeniable about Degas: His were among the most painstakingly polished and refined painters in history.
+One thing remains undeniable about Degas: His art were among the most painstakingly polished and refined paintings in history.